 Take a full turn around the base of the cleat then begin to make a figure eight across the horns of the cleat.
 First, loop across the top of the cleat to go around and under one horn.
 Continuing in the same direction to finish the figure eight but before you turn the second horn, twist the line to form an underhand loop that will slip over the second horn.
 The line will now lay with two parallel rivers under the overhand bridge.
 If you twist the underhand loop in the wrong direction you make a pretzel.
 Just untwist and retwist in the opposite direction and voila!
 The perfect cleat knot.

-Look at this photo of a correctly tied cleat knot, watch our video below and practice a few times.
+Look at this photo of a correctly tied cleat knot, watch our video above and practice a few times.
 When you are certain you have this knot mastered then take a stroll down the dock of any marina.
 Wow!
 It is truly a wonder how many different configurations try to pass off as a cleat knot.
 But now you know the right way.

 First let’s make sure we all pronounce this one correctly then we will get the knot tied right too.
 Think of a hunting bow and arrow and leave off the E. Now say bo’lin like you are from New Jersey and you are knocking down a few pins on a Friday night.
 Bowlin’.
 That’s it!